On this page...

 How does Course to College support summer melt prevention?

 “Go” aims to reduce the rate of summer melt by providing additional resources, support and guidance to prospective students between high school graduation and the first day of classes.
-High schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from Iowa College Aid for how to best use these.
+High schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from The Bureau of Iowa College Aid for how to best use these.
 Resources for summer melt prevention include a Summer Transition Checklist, summer melt rate calculation, texting campaign content, social media campaign content, and more.

 Back to top